 - Abrupt bedwetting or bed-soiling for no medical reason

 - Unexplained physical complaints, such as body ache or headache for no apparent reason

 - Destructive thoughts towards self (suicidal thoughts) and others

 - Indulgence in destructive and antisocial behavior

 - Unusual habits, such as head banging, thumb-sucking, and biting

 Possible Reasons For Emotional Abuse Of Children

 Most emotional abuse cases occur where the parents themselves have had an emotionally deprived childhood.
 Also, not all the perpetrators are parents.
-Instead, several of them can be close relatives, teachers, and older siblings.
+Instead, several of them can be close relatives, guardians, teachers, and older siblings.

 - Extreme life stress due to financial instability, frequent job changes, unemployment, or weakening of one’s economic condition